 Aim 3: Harness the borough's natural environment

-- 13. Ensure that green infrastructure is planned, designed and managed to meet site, local and strategic needs including the delivery of fifty new 'Green Guarantee' spaces; - 14.
-Ensure that nationally and locally significant natural landscapes such as the Area of Outstanding Natural Beauty are protected and managed appropriately; 15.
+- 13. Make sure that the natural environment is planned, designed and managed to meet site, local and strategic needs; - 14.
+Make sure that Strategic Landscapes are protected and managed appropriately; - 15.
 Safeguard and enhance the borough's biodiversity.

 Community